kmlhpk/kmlhpk/README.md

-# The `README.md` is trivial, and is left as an exercise to the reader.
+# The derivation of `README.md` from the GitHub profile relies on intricate lemmas and relations, but their application is straightforward.
+We refer the curious reader to Hepak et al (2022) for a thorough and rigorous exploration of the strategy and related proofs.